mateuszbrycki/cloud-communicator/README.md

 Or you can click on the "Authenticate with **xxx**" link to manually start the authentication process with the **xxx** provider.

 To test the CAS support, you need to start a CAS server on port 8888.
 Use the following demo: [cas-overlay-demo](https://github.com/leleuj/cas-overlay-demo) with the option: `-Djetty.port=8888`.

+Application is configured to work on port 8081 and it doesn't use SSL.